ASU/asu-unity-stack/README.md

 **Note:** this project is a Yarn Workspaces monorepo.
 This means only the `yarn` utility is to be used to interact with this codebase. `npm` should never be used to install or update packages or to execute project scripts.

-The recommended method for setting up your local development environment is to use [Volta - Javasript Tool Manager](https://volta.sh/).
+The recommended method for setting up your local development environment is to use [Volta - Javascript Tool Manager](https://volta.sh/).
 Volta is designed to allow MacOS, Liux, and Windows users to easily install and use the correct version of Node, NPM, and Yarn for their projects.
 In addition to easily installing different versions of Node on your computer and switching between them when needed, this project has been configured to notify Volta what version of Node and Yarn is required to work on this project.
 This ensure all devs are using the same version of these tools, and preventing some subtle errors and development issues from occurring.

 Visit [Getting Started](https://docs.volta.sh/guide/getting-started) for instructions on installing on your computer.